Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/PointsToCurve/documentation.md

 * _order_

   * The value that defines the order of the output line.
-See <a href="/concepts/GeneralConcepts/nurbsCurve.md" target="_blank">NURBS curve</a> for more information.
+See [NURBS curve](/concepts/GeneralConcepts/nurbsCurve.md) for more information.

 * _keepIncomingGeo_